Xiaomi enters money market fray with Huoqi Bao service

-BEIJING, May 12 (Reuters) - Chinese smartphone maker Xiaomi Inc waded into China’s red hot online finance arena on Monday with a new money market fund to compete against the likes of tech rivals Alibaba Group Holding and Tencent Holdings .
+BEIJING (Reuters) - Chinese smartphone maker Xiaomi Inc waded into China’s red hot online finance arena on Monday with a new money market fund to compete against the likes of tech rivals Alibaba Group Holding and Tencent Holdings.

 Dubbed “Huoqi Bao”, Xiaomi’s new personal finance service will offer deposit rates higher than traditional Chinese banks and will be accessible via an app to be bundled with Xiaomi handsets.